March 24th

 Most of us went to bed slightly tipsy, it was a good job the boats were nearby!

 Sunday morning boaters left to start their cruising season, unfortunately we were not amongst them.
 It was back to Langley Mill for us.
 We did have locking buddies, Canada Dave and wife Mel (yes, you guessed correct, both are Canadians).
 They joined ECP&DA about a year ago and have been regulars at our work parties on a Friday.
-One job he helped with was the post repair on the lock gate at Sandiacre.
+One job Dave helped with was the post repair on the lock gate at Sandiacre.
 A good quick solution to a job that CRT couldn't carry out immediately.

 Leaving for Langley |